 1910 1,723 societies in existence with 626,000 members and total assets of over £76m.

-1936 A split in the industry caused by the 'Code of Ethics' resulted in the Association being wound up and the formation of a new Building Societies Association, but with a splinter group called the National Federation of Building Societies, which reunited with the Association in 1940.
+1936 A split in the industry caused by the 'Code of Ethics' resulted in the National Association of Building Societies being reformed as the Building Societies Association and the establishment of a splinter group called the National Federation of Building Societies, which reunited with the Association in 1940.

 1937 The famous case of Bradford Third Equitable v Borders which disputed the legality of collateral security and which claimed societies' responsibility for the condition of property to be mortgaged and for builders' description of new houses.
 The ruling was in favour of societies.

 1939 The Building Societies Act, passed with the co-operation of the Association and the Government, restricted the mortgage security that building societies could accept.